-The absence of tactile feedback made BN dissection a more challenging step during RARP.
-It has been reported that operation time for all steps of the surgery decreased quickly after 12-50 cases, but BN dissection and NVB preservation showed the slowest decrease.
-15 Freine and coworkers demonstrated the value of BN sparing on continence recovery 4 months after RARP.
-16 In their cohort, they studied 619 patients who underwent RARP in a prospectively collected database and they compared BN sparing with standard technique.
-Continence recovery at 4, 12, and 24 months were 65.6% versus 26.5% (p<0.001), 86.4% versus 81.4% (p=0.303), and 100% versus 96.1% (p=0.308), respectively.
-Gacci et al. conducted a multicenter prospective study on 1972 patients who underwent radical prostatectomy (including open retropubic, perineal, laparoscopic and robotic approaches).
-17 In a multivariate analysis, they showed significant effect of BN sparing on continence recovery at 1 month after surgery (p=0.003).
-Also, a randomized controlled single blind study was reported by Nyarangi-Dix et al. showing the significant effect of BN sparing, without compromising the oncological outcome at 0, 3, 6, and 12 months (p < 0.001).
-18 In fact, our results showed superior improvement in continence recovery in BN sparing up to 12 months after surgery on multivariate analysis with a strict definition of continence.
+ropubic, perineal, laparoscopic, and robotic approaches).17 In a multivariate analysis, they showed significant effect of BN-sparing on continence recovery at one month after surgery (p=0.003).
+Also, a randomized, controlled, single-blind study was reported by Nyarangi-Dix et al showing the significant effect of BN-sparing without compromising the oncological outcome at zero, three, six, and 12 months (p<0.001).18 In fact, our results showed superior improvement in continence recovery in BN-sparing up to 12 months after surgery on multivariate analysis with a strict definition of continence.
 However, the presence of median lobe did not correlate with delayed continence recovery in our study.
-Similarly, Jenkins et al. noted that median lobe had no effect on continence recovery after RARP in a cohort of 345 patients.
-19 The effect of prostate size on urinary continence post RARP is mixed according to available studies.
-In a retrospective study by Skolarus et al., recovery of continence in larger prostates (> 100g) was delayed compared to patients with smaller prostates (< 50 g); the 3 months' continence rate after RARP was 44.0% compared to 62.2%, respectively (p=0.03).
-The latter results were limited by low number of large prostates and short follow-up.
-8 Interestingly, in our cohort, the cut-off for prostate size that was found to correlate with delayed continence recovery was 47 grams; which is in keeping with previous reports.
-In another retrospective analysis of a large cohort by the group of Patel VR, the 1-year continence rate in 280 patients with prostate weight of ≥80 g was 85.8% compared to 95.1% in 2447 controls but was not statistically different.
-However, time to continence (SD) was delayed to 3.3 ± 4.4 months compared to 2.4 ± 3.2 months (P < 0.001).
-On the other hand, Link BA et al. retrospectively analyzed 1,847 patients who underwent RARP and subdivided them into 4 groups; prostate size < 30 g, 30-50g, 50-70g, and >70g or greater.
-One-year continence rates were not statistically different across all groups.21 In another retrospective study by
+Similarly, Jenkins et al noted that median lobe had no effect on continence recovery after RARP in a cohort of 345 patients.19

+The effect of prostate size on urinary continence post-RARP is mixed according to available studies.
+In a retrospective study by Skolarus et al, recovery of continence in larger prostates (>100 g) was delayed compared to patients with smaller prostates (<50 g); the three-month continence rate after RARP was 44.0% compared to 62.2%, respectively (p=0.03).
+The latter results were limited by the low number of large prostates and short followup.8 Interestingly, in our cohort, the cutoff for prostate size that was found to correlate with delayed continence recovery was 47 g, which is in keeping with previous reports.
+In another retrospective analysis of a large cohort by Kumar et al, the one-year continence rate in 280 patients with prostate weight of \geq 80 g was 85.8% compared to 95.1% in 2447 controls, but was not statistically different.
+However, time to continence (SD) was delayed to 3.3±4.4 months compared to 2.4±3.2 months (p<0.001).20 On the other hand, Link BA et al retrospectively analyzed 1847 patients who underwent RARP and subdivided them into four groups: prostate size <30 g, 30-50 g,